jundl77/famshare/README.md

 **7. Set up FamSahre**

 Download the latest release of FamShare, extract it, and put all the content (not the build folder, but the content in the build folder) in   ```/usr/share/nginx/www ``` using [FileZilla](https://filezilla-project.org/) or any other FTP client.

+You should then give that folder permissions

+    sudo chmod -R 775 /usr/share/nginx/www

 To configure FamShare, go to the *Configure* section.